CyR1en/Minecordbot/README.md

 __Supports:__ *BukkitAPI 1.8 - 1.12*  |  __Previous Version:__ *[MineCordBot 2.0.5](https://dev.bukkit.org/projects/minecordbot-bukkit/files/2426990)*  | __Current Version:__ [MineCordBot 2.0.6](https://github.com/CyR1en/Minecordbot-v2/releases/tag/2.06)

+_Note: Minecordbot requires permissions for Discord channels it is linked to.
+It should have it's own role already.
+Otherwise - we recommend adding it to a generic, priveleged 'Bots' role - where you can assign it permissions per-channel._

 ---
 ### __Features:__
 * Simple and Lightweight Installation